 HIV Research Centre

-King's College Hospital is the leading research centre in the UK for HIV-associated kidney disease.
-Our areas of interest include:
+King's College Hospital is the UK's leading research centre for HIV-associated kidney disease.
+We conduct a range of clinical trials and observational cohort studies, and our areas of interest include:

 - the clinical epidemiology of HIV-associated kidney disease and kidney transplantation in HIV infection

 - the effects of antiretroviral therapy on the kidney

 The centre also takes part in studies of liver disease, viral hepatitis and liver transplantation.

 Take part in our research

 If you are a patient who is interested in taking part in any of the following trials or studies, or you would like more information, email the research team at: email@example.com.